 One of the first pieces of advice I got as a new mom was “not to spoil your baby.”
 Find out what research says CAN spoil your baby.
 It’s not what you think.

 When it comes to understanding if you can spoil your baby, attachment theory is the best way to get your answer.
-At the centre of this theory is the parent-child relationship.
-Specifically, how a parent or caregiver responds to their infant determines whether a child securely attaches or not.
+Based on this theory, how a parent or caregiver responds to their infant determines whether a child securely attaches or not.

-As a result, these infants seek their parents for comfort and know they will be comforted.
+In contrast, securely attached children develop based on how reliable and consistent their caregivers are.
+These infants seek their parents when distressed and know they will be comforted.
 To read more about the different types of attachment including the different variations on insecure attachment, click here.

 So, you can spoil your baby; it’s just not the way you would think

 Taking the immense amount of research on attachment theory into account, spoiling a baby is possible – just not in the way the old wives tale would have us believe.
 An infant or young child who comes to expect their parent for security – one that has been held, hugged, and soothed often – actually becomes more independent.
 These young children start to view their caregivers as a secure base.
 Because they know their parents will be there when they need them, these kids feel empowered to venture out into their environment and, eventually, the world.
 Conversely, a parent who backs away from their child when their child needs them creates insecurity and uncertainty.
 These young children are reportedly less independent and competent.